Archangel Raphael

 Healing is the visible result, but companionship is the method.

-That also explains why Raphael belongs near guardian angel tradition without becoming identical to a guardian angel.
+That also explains why Raphael belongs near Christian guardian-angel belief without becoming identical to a guardian angel.
 Raphael accompanies Tobias personally, but the story presents him as a named archangel on a particular mission rather than as every person's permanent guardian.

 In Tobit 12:15, Raphael identifies himself as "one of the seven angels who stand ready and enter before the glory of the Lord."
 That verse is one reason later seven-archangels traditions treat Raphael as structurally important, not merely as a healing symbol.